YinHk-myProgram/algorithm/in-place algorithm/README.md

 ## in-place algorithm

 An **in-place algorithm** is an algorithm which transforms its input using no auxiliary data structure.
-Essentially, this means that if an in-place algorithm is written to take in an array as an argument, **it must modify that array in its original place in memory**; no extra arrays, objects, or pointers in memory may be used.
+Essentially, this means that if an in-place algorithm is written to take in an array as an argument,
+- **it must modify that array in its original place in memory**,
+- **no extra arrays, objects, or pointers in memory may be used**.

 ### strict defination